top of page

 Blueberry Jake

-Jake is sweet and really loves a good pet.
-He gets fearful sometimes and does the wap-wap with his paw.
+Jake gets fearful sometimes and does the wap-wap with his paw.
 He's a good eater and enjoys the company of other cats.

 Surrender